 I use Final Cut Pro X for editing.
-And I use many plug-in such as "Color Finale" to perform color grading.
+And I use many plug-in such as "Color Finale" and "Film Convert" to perform color grading.
 I take color grading seriously because the right color reflects the right interpretation of mood and artistry.

 Color grading, Sound enhancement, and Multiple-angel editing are all included in the "Feature editing" step; its work involve importing and sorting all clips, syncing audio tracks, and make everything into continuous movie files.
 I edit all key moments and small moments for weddings and events.
 It's perfect for the purpose of preserving memory in film quality and being able to relive the day years later.

 My artistic editing step follows the Feature editing step, and the Feature editing step cannot be skipped.
 The reason is that during feature editing, I get familiar with all the clips and discover the best, also brew a story in my mind and start the unique creative process.
 I always like to think out of the box, and embrace many modern editing technique such as time-shifting and voice-over.
 I don't overuse special transitions and/or artifical lights and patterns, most of the transitions are just cut or a fade/cross-desolve, like how movies are done most of the time.
 It's the story-line and continuity I am focused on.

 9) Do you have partners and is backup and/or 2nd cinematographer available?

 Yes.
 I am affiliated with a few other cinematographers.
 In case of emergency I do have back-up.
 2nd shooter is not available.
 Fen Video Production is only a one person operation, all the videos are filmed and edited only by me.

 10) Would you provide more detail on your lighting technique?